 This course is designed for individuals who are bilingual in English and Spanish or English and Portuguese continuing the study of medical interpreter practice and for experienced medical interpreters.
 The focus is on necessary advanced competency skills, written translation, and vocabulary.
 Students may repeat this course to be qualified in another language if desired.

-BIT103andMIN101with a grade of C or higher
+BST103: Medical Terminology and MIN101: Medical Interpreter I with a grade of C or higher

 MIN200: Medical Interpreter Practicum